videojs/http-streaming/README.md

 * can be used as a source option

 With `customTagParsers` you can pass an array of custom m3u8 tag parser objects.
 See https://github.com/videojs/m3u8-parser#custom-parsers

+##### customTagMappers
+* Type: `Array`
+* can be used as a source option

+Similar to `customTagParsers`, with `customTagMappers` you can pass an array of custom m3u8 tag mapper objects.
+See https://github.com/videojs/m3u8-parser#custom-parsers

 ### Runtime Properties
 Runtime properties are attached to the tech object when HLS is in